sjoerdhalmans/qforce/README.md

 * The project should use the `nl.qnh.qforce.domain` and `nl.qnh.qforce.service` interfaces.
 Implementations must be developed.
 * The https://swapi.co/ must be used to retrieve the external people data.
 * Jackson object mapper (https://github.com/FasterXML/jackson) should be used for marshalling and unmarshalling JSON.
+* The QForce api should return the JSON data in snake case format.
 * Unit and integration tests should be written.
 * An embedded database (e.g. H2) should be used for storing the analytics.